Pause • Reflect • Sundays on Pianodao

-An ancient Daoist text “Principles of Nourishing Life and Cultivating Longevity” (recently translated by Eva Wong and included in within her book “Being Taoist“) includes the following simple advice:
+An ancient Daoist text called “Principles of Nourishing Life and Cultivating Longevity (translated by Eva Wong, and included in her book “Being Taoist“) includes the following simple but profound advice:

 “When you are young, don’t spend a lot of energy doing what everyone thinks is appropriate.